eigentaylor/eigentaylor.github.io/_posts/2026-06-14-leader-rule.md

 ## The Intuition

 Here we get into the basic theoretical justification for the leader rule.
 I won't get too deep into the math or technical details, but I will try to give an intuitive explanation of the logic behind it.
-For the actual model Laslier uses, see [the appendix](#appendix).
-For the full technical details, see Laslier's original paper<d-cite key="laslier2009leaderRule"></d-cite>.
+For the actual model Laslier uses, see [the appendix](#appendix), and for the full technical details, see Laslier's original paper<d-cite key="laslier2009leaderRule"></d-cite>.
+I think the following framing is a bit more intuitive, and leads us to the same place.

 In a large election, the chance that your vote is decisive is essentially zero.
 Therefore, in a purely deterministic, perfect knowledge model of elections, strategy has basically no purpose.
 To get around this, Laslier introduces an element of uncertainty to allow for strategy to actually have any impact.

 We can imagine that we have some "expected winner" which we call the leader, but there is some small chance that a candidate could surge and overtake the leader.
-We also have a "challenger" who appears the most likely to have a last-minute surge to overtake the leader.<d-footnote>Laslier actually has a completely different framing in terms of deleted votes, which we detail in the appendix, but the intuition gets us largely to the same place.</d-footnote>
+We also have a "challenger" who appears the most likely to have a last-minute surge to overtake the leader.

 We might imagine that many voters who think like us will apply the same strategy, and cause a surge for the candidates we approve of.
 So we want to be strategic about which candidates we actually want to surge.
 Though, our one ballot is merely a contribution to a potential surge, rather than a guarantee.